Blue Coat Systems: History

 In March 2000, the company integrated its products with those of Akamai Technologies.

 In May 2000, the company updated CacheFlow OS to cache multimedia content, including RealNetworks' RealSystem, Microsoft's Windows Media and Apple's Quicktime formats.

 In June 2000, the company acquired Springbank Networks, an internet device company, for $180 million.

 In December 2000, the company acquired Entera, a digital content streaming company, for $440 million.

 In 2001, new features specifically for streaming media were introduced under the name "cIQ".

 Later in 2001, the company was renamed to Blue Coat Systems to focus on security appliances and simultaneously released the SG800.
 The appliance sat behind corporate firewalls to filter website traffic for viruses, worms and other harmful software.
 It had a custom operating system called Security Gateway and provided many of its security features through partners, like Symantec and Trend Micro.

 The company lost 97% of its value from October 2000 to March 2001 as the dot-com bubble burst.
 The company continued to lose money.
 By 2002, several competing internet caching companies had abandoned the market, due to slow adoption of caching technology and most of CacheFlow's revenues came from its IT security products.

 In February 2002, the company closed its Redmond, WA office and laid off about 60 workers there.
 Around a dozen Redmond workers were offered transfers to the Sunnyvale, CA office.

-In April 2002, the company launched fifth version of its operating system.
+In April 2002, the company launched the fifth version of its operating system.
 The Security Gateway 600/6000 Series was the company's newest product family.
 It had a range of security features, such as authentication, internet use policies, virus scanning, content filtering, and bandwidth restrictions for streaming video applications.

 In August 2002, the company started adding IT security features.

 Also in August 2002, the company changed its name to Blue Coat Systems.
 The new name was intended to evoke the image of a police officer or guard.
-It then focusing on internet security appliances.
+It then started focusing on internet security appliances.
 Its products were primarily used to control, monitor and secure internet use by employees.
 For example, a company could limit employee access to online gaming and video streaming, as well as scan attachments for viruses.

 The shift in focus was followed by smaller losses and revenues at first and eventually company growth.
 Losses in 2002 after the rename were $247 million, about half of the prior year's losses.

 By 2003, the company had 250 employees and $150 million in annual revenue.